 Stop for a quick lunch at Pastore’s on the Snowmass Mall, serving up grab-and-go lunch for the family.

 Have drinks on Venga Venga‘s patio for happy hour, which overlooks the ski area, before heading over to Fanny Hill for free live music as part of the Snowmass Free Concert Series, one of Snowmass’ most popular events.

 Spend the day exploring the Lost Forest at the top of the Elk Camp Gondola.
 The Lost Forest isn’t hard to find — it’s just hard to see.
 Tucked in among the trees and rocks are an alpine coaster, zip lines, fishing pond, hiking trails, disc golf, biking trails, a ropes challenge course, and a climbing wall.

 After the Lost Forest, enjoy lunch on the deck of the Elk Camp Restaurant.

-Then, head down the gondola and take the Sky Cab (also known as The Skittles) up to the Snowmass Village Mall and kick off the weekend with music, extended business hours, local artisans and food & drink specials at Fridays on the Mall.
+Then, head down the Elk Camp Gondola and take the Sky Cab Gondola up to the Snowmass Mall and kick off the weekend with music, extended business hours, local artisans, and food & drink specials at Fridays on the Mall.